Hooks & Guards

 Hook Signatures

-# Pre hook — receives module, args and kwargs before forward
+# Pre hook — receives module, args and kwargs before execution

 def __call__(self, module, args, kwargs, output=None): ...

-# Post hook — receives module, args, kwargs and the forward output
+# Post hook — receives module, args, kwargs and the output

 def __call__(self, module, args, kwargs, output=None): ...